sai-mat-group/predicting-migration-barriers/README.md

 ## Repository Structure

-- Each directory contains the train and test files corresponding to a modified multi-property trained (MPT) model architecture explored in the work (**[reference to be added]**).
-The naming convention of these directories follows the nomenclature used in the paper.
+- Each directory contains the train and test files corresponding to a modified multi-property trained (MPT) model architecture explored in the work (**[DoI](https://doi.org/10.1038/s41524-024-01486-1)**).
+The original MPT model is available at a different [repository](https://github.com/sai-mat-group/transfer-learning-material-properties).
+The naming convention of these directories follows the nomenclature used in the [paper](https://arxiv.org).
 - Training files for the **SCRATCH** model are located in:
   `train_files/SCRATCH/`
 - Raw training and test data files are stored in: